Tuesday, January 02, 2007

 On Saturday, Barkha Dutt wrote a column in Hindustan Times, expressing concern that how bloggers can write anything including gossip.

-She mentioned that how NDTV had refused to show a particular video clip but bloggers would not hesitate before uploading any footage.
+She mentioned how NDTV had refused to show a particular video clip but bloggers would not hesitate before uploading any footage.

 When mainstream media would not report news and simply go for sensationalism besides restricting itself to urban areas and refusing to accept its mistakes, who is going to expose them?

 Nithari case accused Moninder Singh Pandher and Surinder Singh have reportedly confessed abusing and killing over 15 children, says NDTV, her own channel.
-(Moninder is an alumnus of St Stephen's College and was also a student of Bishop Cotton)
+It must be remembered that Moninder is an alumnus of St Stephen's College and was also a student of Bishop Cotton.

 But it was not until these accused were caught and the reports were out that NDTV deputed its celebrity reporters to go to Nithari.
 The poor Bengali households that don't have ration cards, that have no clout or connections, were never on the priority radar of the Noida based channels until then.

 All departments have PROs and the journalists prefer the easy way--going for bytes, taking reports and analyzing them, remaining in urban areas and of course attending press conferences--so what about journalism?

-Where is your watchdog?
 All the time you keep reporting frivolous things and waste precious primetime.
 You give a damn to sensibilities of viewers and show people getting killed, hanged (Saddam Hussein).
 Who questions you?
 We don't need watchdogs.
 You need it!
 As far as spicy stories and juicy gossips are concerned, there has always been a section of media and press also that publishes them.